Elder (band): Album history

 The split album with Queen Elephantine is the first appearance of the band under the name Elder and was released in September 2006.

 The 2008 self-titled album incorporates a mixture of doom metal and stoner rock elements throughout, while mainly consisting of doom metal and some low-pitched strained vocals on such songs as "Riddle of Steel Pt.
 1" similar to Sleep's album Dopesmoker.

 Elder's second album Dead Roots Stirring was released on October 25, 2011.
 This album, unlike their previous album, mainly incorporates stoner rock elements and some psychedelic rock elements.
 Clay Neely was the sound engineer for the album, Justin Pizzoferrato mixed it, and Adrian Dexter created the album artwork.

 A live album Live at Roadburn was released on November 15, 2013, consisting of six tracks from their previously released material.

 Third album Lore was released on February 27, 2015.
 This album featured elements reminiscent of progressive rock, as opposed to the more straight stoner rock/metal sound heard on earlier albums.

 Fourth album Reflections of a Floating World was released on June 2, 2017.
 Rolling Stone magazine rated it fifth on its list of the top metal albums for 2017.

 On December 3, 2021, Elder released a collaborative album Eldovar – A Story of Darkness & Light with the German psychedelic rock band Kadavar.
 The collaboration was the result of tours being cancelled due to the COVID-19 pandemic and both bands residing in Berlin.

 Innate Passage was released on November 25, 2022.
 The sixth full-length studio release from Elder, the album builds upon the progressive rock elements of their previous studio album, Omens, while finding new ways to improve upon their ever-evolving sound and structure.

+Through Zero, Elder's seventh studio album, was released on May 29, 2026.
+The album was recorded between tours and in sessions across much of winter 2025–26 at Big Snuff Studio in Berlin, with longtime collaborator Richard Behrens and additional keyboard contributions from Fabien de Menou.
+Described by the band as their longest studio production to date, the record contains nearly an hour of material.
+Artwork was created by Adam Hill, with band photography by Leon de Backer.
+The album was released in Europe via Stickman Records, in North America via Blues Funeral, and in Australia via Bird's Robe.